State of Compliance 2025: What Firms Need to Know

 Defining ‘responsible uses of AI’ is critical.

-Start by creating a cross-functional AI committee that includes compliance, marketing, and business development folks.
+Firms can create a cross-functional AI committee that includes compliance, marketing, and business development folks.
 The committee gives everyone who has a stake in the success of your deployment of AI a seat at the table.
 Together, you can discuss the pros and cons of rolling out a specific AI functionality.
-Taking a collaborative approach to implementing AI is critical to success – not just for any one firm but for the industry at large.
+AI success is much more likely when everyone's working together from day one. – not just for any one firm but for the industry at large.

 2025 is the year to build for the future.

-• Expanding compliance workflows to match marketing's 'be everywhere' strategy
+• Expand compliance workflows to match marketing's 'be everywhere' strategy

-• Crafting a plan for the responsible use of AI
+• Craft a plan for the responsible use of AI

-• Using AI-driven technology to scale your compliance program
+• Use AI-driven technology to scale your compliance program

 Take advantage of this opportunity.
 The more proactive you are today, the more prepared your firm will be to meet client expectations and outperform competitors for years to come.